stbnrivas/dataModels/StreetLighting/StreetlightControlCabinet/doc/spec.md

 ## Open Issues

-+ Should we create a `StreetlightControlCabinetModel entity type?
++ Should we create a `StreetlightControlCabinetModel` entity type?
++ Should we have the programming parameters as attribute of this entity?
+Advantage is that if programming is the same for all the controlled cicuits then there is no need to repeat the same parameters over multiple entities.